intrinio/intrinio-realtime-options-python-sdk/README.md

 ## Providers

-Currently, Intrinio offers realtime data for this SDK from the following providers:
+Currently, Intrinio offers realtime and delayed data for this SDK from the following providers:

 * OPRA - [Homepage](https://www.opraplan.com/)